JoeyStanley/real/cv.md

 <strong>Joseph A. Stanley</strong> & Kyle Vanderniet.
 "Consonantal variation in Utah English: What el[t]se is happening[k]?"
 The 4th Annual Linguistics Conference at UGA ([LSUGA4](http://www.lsuga.com/conference/2017)).
 Athens, GA.
 October 6–8, 2017.

+<strong>Joseph A. Stanley</strong>.
+"The linguistic effects of a changing timber industry: Language change in Cowlitz County, WA" The 4th Annual Linguistics Conference at UGA ([LSUGA4](http://www.lsuga.com/conference/2017)).
+Athens, GA.
+October 6–8, 2017.

 [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/) & <strong>Joseph A. Stanley</strong>.
 “A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech” Poster presentation at the 173rd Meeting of the Acoustical Society of America (ASA).
 Boston, MA.
 June 25–29, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.4989091" class="link" title="link to this presentation"></a>